Disney vs. Universal: A Complete Comparison of Both Parks

 This post may contain affiliate links, which means that we may receive a small commission, at no cost to you, if you make a purchase through a link.
 For more info, see disclosure.

-Though many people debate, “Which is better, Disney or Universal?” that answer comes down to personal opinion.
+Though many people debate, “Which is better, Disney vs. Universal?” that answer comes down to personal opinion.

 Some even like to compare which theme park is more nostalgic or is better for families.